 This is a personal website that I began to experiment with digital ministry.
 I no longer maintain or update the site.
 You are welcome to contact me directly.

 I'm V. Blaine Hill, and this website shares my work as a pastor in the Presbyterian Church (USA), and a few of my interests outside of service in the church.
-You can find a recently updated CV or resume here.
-I have served as the Associate Pastor at Lake Murray Presbyterian Church in Chapin, SC since 2016.
-I served as pastor of Cherokee Presbyterian Church in Lexington, South Carolina from 2005 to 2016, and the pastor of First Presbyterian Church of Waverly, New York from 2001 to 2005.
+I have served as the Associate Pastor at Lake Murray Presbyterian Church in Chapin, SC, since 2016.
+I served as pastor of Cherokee Presbyterian Church in Lexington, South Carolina, from 2005 to 2016, and the pastor of First Presbyterian Church of Waverly, New York, from 2001 to 2005.
 I graduated from Hampden-Sydney College ('94) and Columbia Theological Seminary ('01).
-I worked with emotionally disturbed boys in a wilderness program and as business phone equipment salesman before attending seminary.
+I worked with emotionally disturbed boys in a wilderness program and as a business phone equipment salesman before attending seminary.
 Ordained in 2001, I am a more theologically conservative person in a more theologically liberal denomination, the Presbyterian Church (USA).
 My wife and I have been married since 1996, and we have four amazing children.
 I continue to deny the persistent rumors that I paid for my education by spending the summers as a sword swallower in the circus.

 Here is some of my work you can find on the website:

-If you are interested in learning more about me personally, feel free to reach out through Facebook, through Instagram (@vblaine.hill) or email me.
+If you are interested in learning more about me personally, feel free to reach out through email.

 A word about sources.
 If you hear or read something amazing here, please assume I got the idea from somewhere else.
 I may include a link to the source or mention the writer.
 I often do not know where my ideas come from.
 If I do know the source, and I think it is awesome, I will share it.
 Sometimes you will find a link only because I want to be able to trace where the idea originated.